Snarky Puppy: History

 On January 26, 2014, Snarky Puppy and vocalist Lalah Hathaway won a Grammy Award in the Best R&B Performance category for their rendition of the Brenda Russell song "Something" from Family Dinner – Volume 1.
 Sylva debuted at number one on the Billboard magazine Heatseekers Chart, the Jazz Album chart, and the Contemporary Jazz Album chart.
 The album won the 2016 Grammy Award for Best Contemporary Instrumental Album.
 The album Culcha Vulcha (2016) won the 2017 Grammy Award for Best Contemporary Instrumental Album.
 Friday 26 April 2019, the band released the first bonus track from Immigrance.
 Immigrance is the latest evolution of the band as League noted to David Browne in Rolling Stone: "We’re more into setting up nice grooves that we like and sitting with things a bit longer."

 Although the band had recorded several albums with a small audience of friends, family, and guests in the studio with them, its first true "live, in-concert" album was Live at the Royal Albert Hall, recorded before a sold-out crowd at the historic London venue.
 The album won the 2021 Grammy Award for Best Contemporary Instrumental Album.

-A second "live, in-concert" album, Live at GroundUP Music Festival, was released in the spring of 2022.
-The album consists of a single performance from each of the GroundUP Music Festival's first four seasons, none of which had been included in the Live at the Royal Albert Hall album.
+A second "live, in-concert" album, Live at GroundUP Music Festival, was released in the spring of 2022, consisting of a single performance from each of the GroundUP Music Festival's first four iterations.

 In March 2022, the band recorded their album Empire Central at the Deep Ellum Art Company in Dallas, Texas.
 The album won the 2023 Grammy Award for Best Contemporary Instrumental Album.